 To date, many of those injured by e-cigarettes have succeeded in securing compensation that has included damages for (but not necessarily limited to):

 - Loss of consortium

 Anyone who has been harmed by an e-cigarette is encouraged to contact the Amaro Law Firm to learn more about their legal options for seeking financial recovery and justice.

 Get Answers about Your Potential Claim: Contact a Dangerous Device & Product Liability Lawyer at the Amaro Law Firm

 A dangerous device & product liability lawyer at the Amaro Law Firm is ready to partner with you in the pursuit of recovery and justice if you or a loved one has been harmed by an e-cigarette.

 Call (877) 892-2797, text (281) 612-8024 or email our firm for your FREE consultation and essential information regarding your potential claim.

-Known for providing the highest quality legal services, our lawyers will help you navigate the road ahead, working tirelessly and diligently to maximize your financial recovery.
+Known for providing the highest quality legal services, our lawyers will help you navigate the road ahead, working tirelessly and diligently.
 While compensation can never change the irreversible injuries and significant losses caused by e-cigarettes, these recoveries can be pivotal to gaining a sense of justice, healing and restoring lives.

 The Amaro Law Firm’s history of excellence and success in product liability (and other personal injury) claims has earned us glowing testimonials from former clients and 5-star ratings on Google and Facebook.